 I look forward to sharing lots of ideas with you all and hope that you find some helpful.

 We officially have a Kindergartner in the house!
 This momma’s heart has been completely nervous during this whole week.
-The fact that my daughter has been so excited to start school has been such a huge sigh of relief.
-The week before she started school we started going over the different things we learned from preschool like: asking for help when needed, standing up for yourself and using your voice, being kind and taking care of all your personal hygiene things.
+The fact that my daughter has been excited to start school has been such a huge sigh of relief.
+Last week we started going over the different things we learned from preschool like: asking for help when needed, standing up for yourself, using your voice, being kind and taking care of all your personal hygiene things.
 From the time she entered preschool we realized how quick the typical “you’re not my friend anymore” really broke her heart.
-We realized that while it was good to be kind to your friends that it is also ok to stand up for yourself…which in return she took it as but I don’t want to be mean.
+We realized that while it was good to be kind to your friends that it is also okay to stand up for yourself.
 It was a long process but we made it!!
-One day she came home from preschool and said, mommy a girl in my class was being mean and I told her that I wasn’t playing with her if she was going to be so rude.
+One day she came home from preschool and said mommy a girl in my class was being mean and I told her that I wasn’t playing with her if she was going to be so rude.
 We celebrated, we told her how brave she was to use her voice to express her feelings, oh it was awesome!
 That girl’s day was made when she saw how incredibly proud of her we were.
 She was so PROUD!

 So as we move now into the next chapter which is Kindergarten for her we are excited about all the wonderful things she will be learning this year.
 She is looking forward to all the learning ahead.